dcramer/pmp/README.rst

     pmp bootstrap

 This file would simply check for the existance of pmp, and if it's not present (or if it's a version which is too old for your package), it would install it.
-Re-running ``pmp it`` would bind your project to the latest version of pmp.
+Re-running ``pmp bootstrap`` would bind your project to the latest version of pmp.

 .. note:: pmp is designed for isolated environments (e.g. virtualenv) so that the pmp version required by